 At some point in your career, you’re going to feel the need to explore options for the next stage in your journey.
 And usually, professional development through continuing education plays a role in that journey.
 We’ve found that many professionals look into a professional writing program for one or more of the following reasons:

 - They want to take their career in a new direction.

 - They’ve topped the salary scale in their current role or organization.

 - They want to grow professionally in the company of other writers.

-- Get ready to try something new, such as freelancing or teaching technical writing at a community college?
+- They want to try something new, such as freelancing or teaching at a community college.

-- Feel more in control of your professional writing skills?
+- They want to feel more in control of their professional writing skills.

-If so, it’s time for us to chat.
-Call me or email me..
+If any of these statements fit your current mindset, it’s time for us to chat.
+Call me or email me.

 1-928-523-9064 (Arizona time, USA)